Complete Guide on How to Get a Mexico Resident Visa

 Thinking of moving to Mexico?
 You're not alone.
 Many people, after visiting Mexico, think that it would be great to live there.
 With its great weather, World Heritage sites, cuisine, and fascinating culture, Mexico is a wonderful place to live.
 This article tells you how to become a legal resident of Mexico.

-It is possible, but not recommended, to do “border runs” and keep getting repeat FMMs.
+In the past it was possible, but not recommended, to do "border runs" and keep getting repeat FMMs.
 This requires you to leave Mexico within the validity period of your FMM and get a new one by returning.
-Increasingly Mexico is frowning on this tactic.
+Increasingly Mexico is frowning on this tactic and making it more difficult if not impossible to do.

 Mexican immigration officials can tell, from computer records, if you've been getting repeat FMMs.
 And while you can get an FMM for up to 180 days, it is up to the individual agent to decide how long the FMM will be valid for.
 Some people are getting 30 days, a week, or even being denied re-entry into Mexico.
 This is a problem when you have belongings and pets in Mexico.
 It's best to get legal residency and avoid this kind of problem.